Transit Authority of River City: Services

 TARC operates buses which serve the Louisville area.
-The company claims over 7,000 bus stops, although only about 200 have benches and rain shelters; the rest simply have a sign indicating that the location is a bus stop.
-The stops are served by 29 weekday and weekend routes, and four express routes with weekday service only.
+The TARC network has 1,430 bus stops.
+The stops are served by 15 routes.
 The daily routes are named for the primary road on which they run.
-There is no more than hour between scheduled buses at any stop on the daily routes, and on weekdays the busiest routes have shorter waiting times.
-Most of the daily routes have existed under the same name and number for decades, although their routes have almost all been extended to the suburbs.

-TARC operates circulators to hospitals, Downtown Louisville and art galleries.
 Since 1999, it has operated a shuttle service for the University of Louisville's main campus.
 The company operates two routes shuttling workers to Worldport, the hub of United Parcel Service and one of Louisville's largest employers.
 TARC launched a "Ride to Safety" program in 2007, which allows domestic abuse victims to use its buses for transportation to a shelter.

-It has diesel-powered rubber-tired buses designed like early-20th-century streetcars in the downtown hotel and shopping districts and for shuttle service in other shopping and entertainment areas.
-The tourist trolleys began operation in November 1987, and their role and fare have varied according to funding.

 TARC and its predecessor had provided shuttle access to the Kentucky Derby and Kentucky Oaks since the 1950s, but in 2008 new federal rules required Churchill Downs to negotiate with private companies for service.
 The shuttle operation transported tens of thousands of people each year and provided TARC with over $200,000 of annual revenue.
 TARC provides service to other local events, including Thunder Over Louisville and the Kentucky State Fair.

 It began a "Bikes on Board" program in 2001, and two-to-three-bicycle bike racks had been installed on all its full-size buses by 2004.
 In 2005, TARC reported that an average of 6,000 riders a month used the bike racks.